bariew/yii2-log-module/README.md

 Usage
 -----

-* Add log component target in the main config components section:
+* Add log component target and module in the main config components section:
 ```
     'components' => [
     ...